-Planning your first trip together as a couple can be awfully exhilarating!
+Planning your first couple travel trip together can be awfully exhilarating!
 The thought of you and your loved one zipping off on an aeroplane, sipping cocktails or coconuts on the beach of Bali, or eating pizza while gazing out at the Trevi Fountain in Italy or going away to teach abroad – together, creating fairytale moments that you will cherish forever.

 However, what you may not know is that travel doesn’t always come easy.
 It can be very stressful and many people will tell you that the true test of a relationship is to travel.

-Heck during our travel’s we went through some serious relationship ‘fire’!
-At some points, we were convinced we were going through the ULTIMATE TEST!
-The great thing is that we survived it and so can you!
+During our travels we have witnessed some serious relationship ‘fire’!
+Tantrums, breakups and even divorces!
+At some points, we were convinced we were going to go through the ULTIMATE TEST too, but we never did… Or we did and didn’t even know it!

 The point of this is not to scare you and make you cancel your trip, it’s to offer up some advice for when the **** hits the fan!